 Xbox One privacy and online safety controls

-Use the Xbox One privacy and online safety controls to customize and manage your family's access to games, movies, and television content.
+Use the Xbox One privacy and online safety controls to customise and manage your family's access to games, movies and television content.
 Xbox One privacy and online safety controls can be used to control the console and access to Xbox Live, including:

 - Which games can be played

-- Which movies and TV shows can be watched
+- Which films and TV programmes can be watched

 - Whether or not someone can access Xbox Live